-The Board values the importance of diversity among its members.
-A board comprised of members from a diverse professional and personal background brings distinct veiwpoints and perspectives that can effectively represent the long-term interest of our stockholders.
-The following summarizes some of the key experience, qualifications, skills, and attributes possessed by our Board of Directors.
+The Board values diversity among its members.
+A board comprised of members from a diverse professional and personal background brings distinct viewpoints and perspectives that can effectively represent the long-term interest of our stockholders.

+Below are some of the key experience, qualifications, skills, and attributes possessed by our Board of Directors.